jjfumero/jjfumero.github.io/_teaching/2015-spring-teaching-2.md

 location: "The University of Edinburgh, UK"
 ---

-I was tutoring groups of 8-10 of undergraduate students in Spring 2015 and 2016 during his Java course.
-We covered an introduction to Object Oriented Programming, Java collections, Threads and introduction to concurrency.
-We also covered some material about how the JVM works.
+I was tutoring the Introduction to Object Obriented Programming through Java to groups of 8-10 of undergraduate students during Spring 2015 and 2016.
+We covered an introduction to topics such as Object Oriented Programming, inheritance, Java collections, Threads, concurrency and parallelism.
+We also covered some material about how the Java Virtual Machine works.